egandavidpatrick-del/project-navigator/README.md

 * PHP as the application runtime
 * MariaDB as the database server

-Typically, the Saubon Synogen™ web application is deployed under Apache within the XAMPP environment.
+Typically, the Navigator web application is deployed under Apache within the XAMPP environment.

 MariaDB hosts the application databases and tables, including: